mreskini/ai-bees-todo-list/README.md

 -   Having the core components of the app as separate framework that can be used easily in different projects which can decrease the maintenance headache.
 -   I would have some mock web server running that I could manipulate for UI tests to ensure proper behavior in different situations.
--   The Unit tests would be more comprehensive, to verify with much better accuracy. (currently, the tests show more the 'Testability'code rather than proper tests that can properly handle most edge cases.)
+-   The Unit tests would be more comprehensive, to verify with much better accuracy.
+(Currently, the tests show more the 'Testability' of the code rather than proper tests that can properly handle most edge cases.)

 ## Potential improvements

 Some potential improvements can be made that are out of the scope of this project.
 Some of these include:

 -   Currently, the application is only designed for the desktop view and not tablet or mobile.
-I didn't spend time on making this dynamic as this is supposed to be a short and test project.
+I didn't spend time on making this responsive as this is supposed to be a short and test project.
 -   For the sake of simplicity, we are only using two Context API's.
 One is for the Tasks and the other one is for the App.
-We can use more Context API's at some points to make eliminate the rest of the boilerplate codes, but because this is a small project, such an action can lead to more complex structure.
+We can use more Context API's at some points to eliminate the rest of the boilerplate codes, but because this is a small project, such an action can lead to more complex structure.
 -   The project structure can vary due to projects dependencies and demands, I'm using a simple one for this project, It's also necessary to update the project structure for a bigger project.
+-   There will be edge cases for the UI part to handle for sure, but the general functionality works decently.

 # In-detail